dracaruss/Apache-EC2-Server-Setup/README.md

 ![proxy-image (1)](https://github.com/user-attachments/assets/8641d8ea-f518-47d2-a793-f1485d18f3e3)

-First let's install terraform, via my linux VM on my Windows 10.
+First let's install terraform, via my Linux VM on my Windows 10.
 I am most comfortable with Kali but in this case I am using a vanilla Ubuntu.
 To install terraform I run these commands to download it, unzip it and then move it into the PATH so I can call it globally.

 	sudo apt update && sudo apt install -y wget unzip